Course Toolbox for Faculty & Staff

 Course revisions are submitted for approval using the new Curriculum and Approval Tracking System (CAT) and include the following:

-• Renumbering with substantail changes to the content
+- Renumbering with substantial changes to the content

-• Revision to an exisiting course with substantial changes
+- Revision to an existing course with substantial changes

-• Reactivating a course with substantail changes and or a new instructor
+- Reactivating a course with substantial changes and or a new instructor

 Online Courses

-New or existing courses can request permanent or long term approval for Asynchronous, Synchronous, and Hybrid modes.
-This request can be submitted in the CAT system where supplemental questions or a checklist may be required.
+New or existing courses can request provisional or long term approval for Asynchronous, Synchronous, and Hybrid modes.
+This request can be submitted in the CAT system.
 CCI evaluates online courses with the same rigorous vetting system accepted by our campus.
+For this reason inperson courses will also require responses to course design questions.

 Disciplinary Communication